shastro/cuddly-barnacle/PROTOCOL.md

 A user signals that they are online.
 This message should automatically be sent by a client as soon as it completes its initialization phase.

+When you are new node with no knowledge at all you first check a list of ip addrs in the database and start trying to establish connections to each of the known ip addresses.
+Only send blobs and start synchronization processes if they respond with a public key.

 ### Part

 A user signals that they are no longer online, optionally with a